i05nagai/memorandum/language/english_speaking.md

     * bad
         * The sour cream smells kind of funky
 * sit
+    * sit in
+        * sit in an armchair
+    * sit on
+        * sit on a dining chair
+        * sit on a office chair
     * sit around
         * I like stting around at home
 * resource